 High blood pressure (hypertension) is a common condition in which the pressure of your blood against your blood vessel walls poses a risk to your health.
 Over time, high blood pressure can damage your blood vessels and put you at a greater risk for stroke or heart attack.

 High blood pressure is a condition that often carries no symptoms and can go undetected for years.
-More than 1 in 5 adults worldwide lives with raised blood pressure.
+More than worldwide live with raised blood pressure.

 Diastolic is the pressure on your arteries in between heartbeats.
 A diastolic blood pressure measurement above 80 is considered high.